Impact-Invariant Control: Maximizing Control Authority During Impacts: Impact Invariance

+The benefit of explicitly computing the error correction $M^{-1} \contactJacobian^T \lambda^*$ is that it becomes trivial to smoothly blend in the projection.

 Because impact-invariant control essentially ignores errors in the space of impacts, we should only use it when we anticipate impacts.
 In practice, we do this by only activating the projection in a time window near anticipated impact events.
-To avoid introducing discontinuities when activating the projection, we blend in the correction, $M^{-1} J_{\lambda}^T \lambda^*$ using a sigmoid function $\alpha(t)$ visualized in \cref{fig:blend_function}.
+To avoid introducing discontinuities when activating the projection, we blend in the correction, $M^{-1} J_{\lambda}^T \lambda^*$ using a blending function $\alpha(t)$ visualized in \cref{fig:blend_function} constructed using a sigmoid function $\sigma(x) = \frac{e^{x}}{1 + e^{x}}$.

-where $t$ is the current time, $t_{switch}$ is the nominal impact time given by the reference trajectory, $T$ is the duration of the projection window, and $\tau$ is the time constant.
-We then use $\alpha(t)$ to modify \eqref{eq:vel_proj} to be:
+where $t$ is the current time, $t_{s}$ is the switching time defined as the nominal impact time of the reference trajectory, $T$ is the duration of the projection window, and $\tau$ is the time constant that determines the rate of the blending.